josephresearch/MpipiStructureScript/ReadMe.txt

 aa_types_three_letters.txt

 These files provide the program with a 'key' that will enable it to translate an amino acid sequence into an Mpipi sequence with the proper types and charges.

-Additionally, seq2config.py requires the following
-packages:
+----------REQUIRED PACKAGES----------
 python3
 numpy